aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-animated-gif/_index.md

 ## Converting Presentations to Animated GIF Using Default Settings ##

-This sample code in Java shows you how to convert a presentation to animated GIF using standard settings:
+This sample code  shows you how to convert a presentation to animated GIF using standard settings:

 ```php
   $pres = new Presentation("pres.pptx");